(Issue)

 ) 'hue'

 Different color interpolation methods provide different advantages.
-For that reason, individual color procedures and functions (the host syntax) can establish their own color interpolation defaults, or provide a syntax for authors to explicitly choose the method that best fits their need.
+For that reason, individual color procedures and functions can establish their own color interpolation defaults, or provide a syntax for authors to explicitly choose the method that best fits their need.
+The CSS Color Level 4 specification provides additional guidance for determining appropriate defaults.

 Procedures ¶